Rockies vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Rockies and their opponents are 5-4-1 when it comes to hitting the over.

-- The Rockies have gone 3-3-0 against the runline over their past 10 matchups (six of those games had a runline set by oddsmakers).
+- The Rockies are 4-3-0 against the runline over their past 10 games (seven of those matchups had a runline set by bookmakers).

 Read More About This Game